BUSINESS & ECONOMICS

 A 120-point Postgraduate Diploma in Information Governance and a 60-point Postgraduate Certificate in Information Governance are also available for students seeking shorter qualifications.

 The Master of Information Governance comprises 10 courses.
-Each course runs over a 10-week quarter, allowing you to complete this programme in either 18-months full-time, or 30-months part-time.
-You have the option to take two courses concurrently, which would enable you to complete in 18-months.
+Each course runs over a 10-week quarter, allowing you to complete this programme in either 18-months full-time (2 courses at a time), or 30-months part-time.

 To complete the MInfoGov, you will study INFOGOV 700-707, 709 and either INFOGOV 720 Project, or INFOGOV 780 Research Essay.